typeorm/typeorm/docs/mongodb.md

 #### `mapReduce`

 Run Map Reduce across a collection.
 Be aware that the inline option for out will return an array of results not a collection.

-#### `parallelCollectionScan`

-Return N number of parallel cursors for a collection allowing parallel reading of entire collection.
-There are no ordering guarantees for returned results

-#### `reIndex`

-Reindex all indexes on the collection Warning: reIndex is a blocking operation (indexes are rebuilt in the foreground) and will be slow for large collections.

 #### `rename`